jrxFive/consulalerting/README.md

 | health_check_tags | List | Tags to be used to determine who to alert to and what type of alerts for non-application checks |

+## Wildcard Blacklist
+If you wish to disable all notification for a certain blacklist type simply use ["*"] as the blacklist array value.

 After the script is run, you can always change these within the Consul UI